Studiacion/turbo-umbrella/README.md

 <pre><code>0 9 * * * /bin/bash /[yourPATH]/turbo-umbrella/processing/main.sh</code></pre>

 ### Configure 'conf.ini'
-Open file in an editor and edit the public path where the proyect is going to be.
+Open file in your text editor and write the public path where the proyect is going to be.

 ### Place credentials
 Place the credetials file along with the others.